montymxb/tui-timer/README.md

 # Terminal Timer & Stopwatch

+_Disclosure: This is predominantly AI generated software, specifically from Claude Code.
+Please keep this in mind when utilizing._

 A simple terminal-based stopwatch and countdown timer built with Go and Bubble Tea.
 Predominantly to provide a way to set timers & use a stopwatch without moving out of the context of the terminal.

 ## Features